WHO'S

 tolerates dangerous dogs.
 Lawsuits from dog bites are now settling for

-if your dog injures someone.
-You or your children could be permanently
+own if your dog injures someone.
+You or your children could be

-disfigured.
+permanently disfigured.
 And your dog could lose his life.
-That's the bottom line.
+That's the

 Canine Boot Camp for Alpha Attitude Adjustment